Cutaneous Meningioma

 8. Chemical Exposure: Exposure to certain chemicals and environmental toxins, such as vinyl chloride, formaldehyde, and ionizing radiation, may contribute to the development of cutaneous meningioma.
 Occupational exposure to these substances should be minimized.

-9. Immune System Disorders: Individuals with weakened immune systems or autoimmune disorders may have a higher risk of developing cutaneous meningioma.
+9. Immune System Disorders: Individuals with weakened immune systems or disorders may have a higher risk of developing cutaneous meningioma.
 The immune system plays a role in detecting and eliminating abnormal cell growth.

-10. Viral Infections: Some researchers have suggested a potential link between viral infections, such as the human herpesvirus-8 (HHV-8), and the development of cutaneous meningioma.
+10. Infections: Some researchers have suggested a potential link between viral infections, such as the human herpesvirus-8 (HHV-8), and the development of cutaneous meningioma.
 However, more research is needed to establish a definitive connection.

 11. Hormonal Replacement Therapy: Long-term use of hormonal replacement therapy, especially with estrogen, has been proposed as a possible risk factor for cutaneous meningioma.
 The hormonal effects on arachnoid tissue could contribute to tumor formation.